landrs-toolkit/LANDRs-Science-Drone/Design/MechanicalDesign/README.md

 # Mechanical Design Files for the LANDRs Science Drone

 ## Quad Configuration Part List:
-*Note this is a minimal list and will be updated to the full requirements in september 2022*
+*Note this is a minimal list and will be updated to the full requirements in November 2022*

 | Part Name           | Quantity | Manufacturing Technique |
 |---------------------|----------|-------------------------|